 As long as you say something to God like quoting His Word back to Him if you’re uncomfortable with praying your own words.
 At least you will be acknowledging His presence and showing Him gratitude for sustaining your life.

 Think of it this way.
-When you seek Him first daily, you may be able to reduce the amount of appointments you typically incur as a result of negligence or making the wrong choices.
-He’ll lead and guide you about what to do, what not to do, who to be in relationship with, and what path to take.
+When you seek Him first daily, you may be able to reduce the amount of physical appointments you typically incur as a result of negligence or making the wrong choices.
+He’ll lead and guide you about what to do, what not to do, who to be in relationship with, and which path to take.

 So what are you waiting for?
 Give Him a call today, He’s expecting to hear from you!